nronzel/Knights-Travails/README.md

 Once both are set, click the "Shortest Path" button and it will display the shortest path from the start to the target.

 ![screenshot](/dist/assets//imgs/screenshot.png)

+## Future Improvements
+- Indicator to let you know when you are actively setting a start and target square

 ## License